Emergent spatiotemporal order and nonreciprocity in driven-dissipative nonlinear magnetic systems: Long-wavelength analogue black hole horizons

 Figure \,\ref{fig: BigFig}(l) shows the evolution of $\rho^{(p)}(x,t)$ corresponding to the scattering of the Gaussian wavepacket with particle component Eq.\,\eqref{eq: IC} through the geometry depicted in Fig. \ref{fig: BigFig}(j).
 Initially, the long-wavelength particle density (blue color) propagates toward the black-hole horizon with group velocity $d\omega_p/dq\big|_{q=q_0}>0$.
 At the horizon, long-wavelength particles are unable to tunnel and instead weakly scatter into right-moving higher momentum particle and hole channels within region B. Upon reaching the white-hole horizon, these modes split: a portion reflects as long-wavelength holes back into region B, while the remainder transmits as long-wavelength particles into region A. The black-hole--white-hole pair thus forms a black-hole-laser cavity that repeatedly squeezes the $(q,-q)$ pair, generating quasi-periodic, Hawking-like particle bursts into the left-half of region A accompanied by sign reversals of $\rho^{(p)}$ that mark particle $\leftrightarrow$ hole conversion.
 In parallel, a faint, phase-coherent thread of low-$q$ particles traverses B and emerges into the right half of A -- a BdG Klein-tunneling analogue.

-Several recent studies have proposed magnetic analogues of curved spacetime and relativistic scattering, including magnonic black holes and Klein tunneling in spin-torque-driven or chiral magnetic media.
-Early proposals demonstrated that a uniform current can Doppler-shift magnon modes to create spin-flow horizons when the drift velocity equals the spin-wave speed \cite{MagBH_Rembert2017}, while subsequent works explored interface-based antimagnonic amplification \cite{MagKlein_Rembert2022}, lattice analogues of Dirac fields on curved backgrounds \cite{ChiralBH_Forbes2023}, cavity-like black-hole lasing driven by strong spin torques in patterned waveguides \cite{MagAmplif_Nakayama2024}, and even spin-superfluid analogues in superfluid \textsuperscript{3}He-B \cite{MagSFHe_Skyba2019}.
+Several recent studies have proposed magnetic analogues of curved spacetime and relativistic scattering, including magnonic black holes and Klein tunneling in spin torque-driven or chiral magnetic media.
+Early proposals demonstrated that a uniform current can Doppler-shift magnon modes to create spin flow horizons when the drift velocity equals the spin wave speed \cite{Horizon_Rousseaux2011,MagBH_Rembert2017}, while subsequent works explored interface-based antimagnonic amplification \cite{MagKlein_Rembert2022}, lattice analogues of Dirac fields on curved backgrounds \cite{ChiralBH_Forbes2023}, cavity-like black-hole lasing driven by strong spin torques in patterned waveguides \cite{MagAmplif_Nakayama2024}, and even spin superfluid analogues in superfluid \textsuperscript{3}He-B \cite{MagSFHe_Skyba2019}.
 These approaches rely on externally imposed currents or engineered inhomogeneities to kinematically generate horizon conditions within near-equilibrium magnets.
 By contrast, our mechanism embeds the analogue-gravity physics inside a self-organized nonequilibrium phase: the chiral SFLC arises dynamically from the interplay between drive and damping, producing an intrinsically nonreciprocal background.
 A smooth spatial modulation of the spin torque then maps onto an acoustic metric and creates sonic horizons—without externally provided flows or fragile gain–loss fine-tuning.
 This self-oscillatory route unifies nonreciprocity, analogue gravity, and driven-dissipative phases within a single, experimentally transparent magnetic platform.